 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, diarrhea, dyspepsia, pharyngitis, or nausea.
-Have patient report immediately to prescriber signs of infection, illogical thinking, significant change in balance, hyperhidrosis, lack of appetite, or severe asthenia (HCAHPS).
+• Patient may experience headache, diarrhea, abdominal pain, change in taste, pharyngitis, rhinitis, weight loss, lack of appetite, vomiting, or nausea.
+Have patient report immediately to prescriber signs of infection, fatigue, sweating a lot, ear pain, or severe loss of strength and energy (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.